jes-sherborne/genetic-optimizer/README.markdown

 ### Required settings for your objective function

-GeneticOptimizer can attempt to optimize any object, provided that it implements the following properties and methods
+GeneticOptimizer can attempt to optimize any object that implements the following properties and methods.

 #### variableCount